-You can configure the Kaspersky Security Center Web Console interface to display and hide sections and interface elements, depending on the features being used.
+You can configure the Kaspersky Security Center 14 Web Console interface to display and hide sections and interface elements, depending on the features being used.

-To configure the Kaspersky Security Center Web Console interface in accordance with the currently used set of features:
+To configure the Kaspersky Security Center 14 Web Console interface in accordance with the currently used set of features:

-- 1. In the main menu, go to your account settings, and then select Interface options. - 2.
-In the Interface options window that opens, enable or disable the Show data encryption and protection option.
+- 1. In the main menu, click the account menu. - 2.
+In the drop-down list, select Interface options. - 3.
+In the Interface options window that opens, enable or disable the required options. - 4.
+Click Save.